xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 Release CI:

-1. Is manually dispatched or triggered by a protected release tag/branch.
+1. Is manually dispatched or triggered by a protected release branch or prepared-release commit.
 2. Checks out the exact prepared release commit.
 3. Verifies the release plan.
 4. Runs the selected publication tasks.
 5. Deploys only the generated staging artifacts.
-6. Tags the commit only after successful deployment, if tagging is not performed earlier.
+6. Finalizes the release state and tags the finalized commit only after successful deployment.

 Credentials for signing and Maven Central deployment must remain available only to the protected release workflow.